 diving at a beach, exercise extreme caution.
 Beach water is not as clear as

 water in a pool, so underwater obstructions may not be visible.

 having beach water in your mouth or nose.

-and citizens of Burke County stay safe and healthy this holiday weekend and
+keep Burke County children and citizens safe and healthy this holiday